Intestinal bypass

-Intestinal bypass is a bariatric surgery performed on patients with morbid obesity to create an irreversible weight loss, when implementing harsh restrictions on the diets have failed.
+Intestinal bypass is a bariatric surgery performed on patients with morbid obesity to create an irreversible weight loss when implementing harsh restrictions on the diets has failed.
 Jejunocolic anastomosis was firstly employed.
 Nonetheless, it led to some unexpected complications such as severe electrolyte imbalance and liver failure.
 It was then modified to jejunoileal techniques.
 Viewed as a novel form of treatment for obesity, many intestinal bypass operations were carried out in the 1960s and 1980s.
 Significant weight loss was observed in patients, but this surgery also resulted in several complications, for instance, nutritional deficiencies and metabolic problems.
 Due to the presence of surgical alternatives and anti-obesity medications, intestinal bypass is now rarely used.

 Anatomy of human digestive system

 In the human digestive system, the stomach is responsible for mechanical and chemical digestions.
 The small intestine is involved in both the absorption and digestion of nutrients, whereas the large intestine is responsible for the elimination of wastes (defecation).
 The small intestine consists of 3 parts: duodenum, jejunum and ileum.
 The duodenum is the first part of the small intestine and is connected to the stomach via the pyloric valve.
 The jejunum is the second and middle part of the small intestine.
 The ileum is the last part of the small intestine and is connected to the cecum, a part of the large intestine, via the ileocecal valve.